Four Golden Rules to Investing in Shares

 Golden rule #3

-Never invest more than twenty per cent of your total capital in any one stock.
+Never invest more than 20 per cent of your total capital in any one stock.
 If you invest in the stock market, you need to accept that some stocks will fall in value.
-However, this rule will help reduce your exposure to risk, while allowing you to achieve good returns simply because you are minimizing the amount of capital you could lose at any one time.
+However, this rule will help reduce your exposure to risk, while allowing you to achieve good returns simply because you are minimising the amount of capital you could lose at any one time.